hashicorp/terraform-aws-consul-ecs/test/acceptance/README.md

 ## Acceptance Tests

 These tests run the Terraform code.
+For scenario based tests please refer to [this](./examples/README.md) document.

 ### Prerequisites